cesarParra/apexdocs/README.md

 This allows for an improved code quality of both code bases and an increased ease of introducing future improvements and fixing issues.

-But please be aware: migration to 2.X is not recommended at this time for production until a GA release.

 ### Differences between the versions

 When migrating from 1.X please be aware of these changes between the major versions: